the-laughing-monkey/pachyderm/README.md

 Our pipeline spec contains a few simple sections.
 First is the pipeline name: **videoprocessing**.

-Next we specify the input.
-Here we only have one PFS input, our videos repo with a particular glob pattern that grabs everything in the repo with an *.
+Next we specify the **input**.
+Here we only have one PFS input, our videos repo, with a particular glob pattern that grabs everything in the repo with a wildcard.

-Finally we have the transform which specifies the docker image we want to use, rabbit37/videoprocessing:23 (which defaults to using DockerHub as the registry), and we have a small python script that will do the frame capture for us called [**video-processing-pach.py**](https://raw.githubusercontent.com/the-laughing-monkey/pachyderm/master/video-processing-pach.py).
+Finally, we have the **transform** section which specifies the docker image we want to use, rabbit37/videoprocessing:23 (which defaults to using DockerHub as the registry), and we have a small python script that will do the frame capture for us called [**video-processing-pach.py**](https://raw.githubusercontent.com/the-laughing-monkey/pachyderm/master/video-processing-pach.py).

 The code for the video-processing-pach.py is below: